meraki/msp-customer-report/README.md

 # msp-customer-POS-report
 ## Synopsis

 This is an easy sample-code used by a Service Provider to create a monthly POS/Sell-Out Report if all customers are maintained in a single Organization.
-They order Meraki components in bulk and make the part of the Organization inventory.
+They order Meraki components in bulk and make them part of the Organization inventory.
 As soon as a device is part of a network it means it has been sold to a customer and will be part of the report.
-The data is written into a csv-file containing the Customer name, the SP-owned customer ID as well as the physical address where the devices have been sold to.
+The data is written into a csv-file containing the Customer name, the SP-owned customer ID and the physical address where the devices have been sold to.

 ## Prerequisites